clover/clover-android-sdk/README.md

 Ex: <https://www.clover.com/developers/dev-apks>
 Ex: <https://sandbox.dev.clover.com/developers/dev-apks>

-If you are developing on sandbox please use the current version of the engine.
+If you are developing on sandbox please use the current or greater version of the engine.
 Current version: com.clover.engine-1821.apk

 If you are using the list current engine version you do not need to do the following steps.